UBCEnvision/UBCEnvision.github.io/_members/Ken Huang.md

 ---
 layout: member
 name: Ken Huang
-project: BioT
-title: BioT Co-Lead
+title: Vice President
 img: /assets/images/members/ken_huang.png
 status: lead
-email: biot@ubcenvision.com
-weight: 7
+weight: 3
 biography: >
-    Ken Huang is a third year Chemical Engineering student in the biological stream.
-He is the financial officer and brew team lead of BioT (Brewing Internet of Things).
-He joined BioT’s the fermentation/brewing team in his second year and is currently leading the three brewing team projects, as well as outreach and finance.
-He is aiming to develop more efficient and sustainable technologies to help other people to further achieve his professional, personal and academic goals.
-Ken enjoys volunteering and playing the harmonica in his spare time.
+    Ken Huang finished his third year Chemical Engineering in the biological stream and he is currently on Co-Op.
+He is now the Vice President of UBC Envision after two years of leadership and project experience on BioT.
+His personal and professional goal is to help more people by developing more sustainable technologies to produce cleaner water, more efficient fuels and superior medicine.
+Ken also enjoys playing the harmonica and exploring local breweries in his spare time.
 linkedin: https://www.linkedin.com/in/honghuang99/
 ---